TCattd/HTMX-API-WP/README.md

 I'm using this in production in a few projects and it's working great, stable and ready to use.
 So I decided to share it with the world.

+I just took this idea-thing off from the tangled mess that this was inside a project, and made it into an standalone plugin that should work for everyone.

+It might have some bugs.
+But the idea is to open it up and improve it over time.

+So, if you find any bug, please, report it.

 ## How to use

 After installation, you can use HTMX templates in your theme.
 Any theme.